MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 Task \#4: Configure Visits gallery
 ---------------------------------------

-In this task you will configure pre-generated gallery to display the title, start and end dates for the visit.
+In this task, you will configure the pre-generated gallery to display the title, start and end dates for the visit.

 1. Expand **BrowseScreen1** under **Tree view**
 2. Select **BrowseGallery1**
 3. Select **TemplateSize** property from the property dropdown
 4. Replace the expression with the following `Min(150, BrowseGallery1.Height - 60)`.
 That will ensure sufficient space for additional information.
-5. Edit the gallery by pressing the pencil icon in the top left corner of the gallery
+5. Edit the gallery by pressing the pencil icon in the top left corner of the gallery (hover over the app preview and click the pencil icon).
-6. Select the field with date time
+6. Select the Date Time field.
-7. Change **Text** property from `ThisItem.'Created On'`to `ThisItem.'Scheduled Start'`
+7. In the formula bar at the top, change `ThisItem.'Created On'`to `ThisItem.'Scheduled Start'`
 8. Select the field again
 9. Press `CTRL-C` then `CTRL-V` to create a copy of the field.
 10. Using either mouse or keyboard, move the copied control down and align it with the other controls in the gallery
-11. Change **Text** property to`ThisItem.'Scheduled End'`
+11. In the formula bar at the top, change `ThisItem.'Scheduled Start'` to `ThisItem.'Scheduled End'`
-12. To preserve work in progress, click **File | Save** then press **Save**
+12. To preserve work in progress, click **File** then click **Save**.
+Use the back arrow to return to the app.

 ## Task #5: Add date filter